Brain-eating amoeba suspected in 2nd Midwest death

 “Our regions are becoming warmer,” she said.
 “As things warm up, the water warms up and water levels drop because of drought, you see that this organism is a lot happier and more typically grows in those situations.”

-The surface water temperature near where the child was swimming was between 86-92 degrees, according to the National Water Information System.
+According to the National Water Information System, the surface water temperature near where the child was swimming was between 86 and 92 degrees.

 Jacob Lorenzo-Morales, a researcher at the Universidad de La Laguna in the Canary Islands who has studied naegleria fowleri, said Thursday that an increase in infections since 2000 can be blamed on two factors: better knowledge and diagnosis of the disease, and the rising temperature in bodies of water providing “a perfect environment” for the amoeba to thrive.

-Researcher Sutherland Maciver, who has studied the amoeba at the Centre for Discovery Brain Sciences at Edinburgh Medical School in Scotland, said not all infections are reported and that the 430 cases that have ever been reported worldwide are almost certainly an undercount.
-Scientists cannot say with certainty that the Nebraska case is directly attributable to climate change, he added.
+Researcher Sutherland Maciver, who has studied the amoeba at the Centre for Discovery Brain Sciences at Edinburgh Medical School in Scotland, says not all infections are reported and that the 430 cases that have ever been reported worldwide are almost certainly an undercount.
+And, he said, scientists cannot say with certainty that the Nebraska case is directly attributable to climate change.

+The two researchers co-authored a paper titled “Is Naegleria fowleri an Emerging Parasite?” that examined factors behind the increase in reported cases.

 Health officials recommend that freshwater swimmers plug their noses, avoid putting their heads underwater and avoid activities such as water skiing and tubing, which could force water into the nose, eyes or mouth.
+You cannot be infected by drinking contaminated water.